dpant/machine_leanring_in_gcp/Course1_end_to_end_ml/README.md

 Module 3
 ---------------
-Distributed training and model serving
+For full dataset we want to use "Distributed training and model serving".
+Define apache beam pipeline, execute in cloud dataflow

 Apache beam: data processing pipeline. (support both batch and steram).
-SDK. you can write
+SDK. you can define your own pipeline.

+Cloud DataFlow: Serverless, fully managed for data preprocessing.

+Define Apache beam pipleine:
 read(from gs) --> map(),group(),flatmap ---> write to gs.
+beam have many io connector.

 sort of pipeline in beam.
 Have many connector for different sources (bigquery,file etc) Cloud dataflow: execute the code written in apache beam.serverless fully managed service support java/python.